THE CATHEDRAL OF SAINT HELENA MARRIAGE POLICY

-The Cathedral Parish offers a series of eight discussions to assist you as you prepare for the Sacrament of Marriage.
+The Cathedral Parish offers a series of seven discussions to assist you as you prepare for the Sacrament of Marriage.
 These sessions are normally offered from January through March and October through November.
 The discussions are led by a team of married couples who will share their knowledge of married life with the couples.
 The Engaged Encounter weekend is strongly recommended as well.
 If for some serious reason, you are unable to participate in the preparation for Marriage offered by the Cathedral; other options may be arranged in consultation with the Priest or Deacon preparing you for the Sacrament of Marriage.

 MUSIC FOR YOUR MARRIAGE:

 Please contact the Cathedral Director of Music before planning any music.
 As with all Liturgies at the Cathedral, music plays an integral role in the celebration of the Sacrament.
 The Cathedral Director of Music is responsible for the music at the Marriage Liturgy and will assist you in choosing and approving the music for the celebration of the Sacrament.
 Because of the unique acoustics of the Cathedral, it is necessary to require that the Cantors for the celebration be qualified Cathedral Cantors.
 The Cantor leads the people in song at various times during the celebration.
 The Cantor is necessary for leading the Responsorial Psalm that is part of the Liturgy of the Word and in leading the acclamations during the Liturgy of the Eucharist.
 Remuneration for musicians may be made along with the other payments.
 Please note that the organists/music ministry fee is paid whether or not the Cathedral Organist is supplied.
 Do not make any arrangements with other musicians unless approval has been given by the Director of Music based on a qualified individual being proposed other than a Cathedral Cantor.